5 Ways to Advocate for Yourself During Pregnancy and Postpartum

 If your medical team is not making you feel heard, if you don’t trust their abilities, or if the chemistry is not there, it is more than okay to find someone else.

-Remember: you should never have to settle when it comes to medical care.
+Remember: You should never have to settle when it comes to medical care.

 These five ways to advocate for yourself during pregnancy and postpartum will help you prioritize the experience you want.

-The goal is for you to feel empowered, confident, and ready to advocate for yourself and baby if faced with tough decisions.
+The goal is for you to feel empowered, confident, and ready to advocate for yourself and your baby if faced with tough decisions.

 You can do this, mama!